 As of 2011, the population was just over 35,000.
 Still, it has lots of history and things to do.
 It once was a pilgrimage site where people would come to see the shrine to King Edmund who died in 869.
 Today, the Cathedral and Abbey Gardens are the most popular attractions.
 Also, the city center is picturesque and fun to walk around.

 The Bury St. Edmunds Christmas Market was much bigger than I expected.
 It’s one of the biggest Christmas events in East Anglia.
 2018 was its 16th year and they had over 300 stalls.
-It is only open for four days (November 22nd – 25th, 2018), so if you haven’t gone yet, you have missed your chance for 2018.
-Bookmark this page, I will update the dates for 2019 as soon as they are available.
+It is only open for four days each year.
+For 2019, the market will be open from November 21st to November 24th.
 I hope in future years they consider expanding the dates!

 Food and Drinks

 Personally, I think the food and drinks are the best part of the European Christmas Markets!
 Come hungry and thirsty, there is no shortage of food or beverages at the Bury Xmas Market.